caravagnalab/tumourevo/docs/output.md

 ## QC

 The QC subworkflows requires in input a segmentation file from allele-specific copy number callers (either [Sequenza](https://sequenzatools.bitbucket.io/#/home), [ASCAT](https://github.com/VanLoo-lab/ascat) and [Battenberg](https://github.com/Wedge-lab/battenberg)) and the joint VCF file.
 As a first step, the QC subworkflow provides an estimate of normal and tumour samples contamination in [TINC](#tinc) step, in order to have a measure of experimental quality.
-Then,it first conducts a quality control on copy number and somatic mutation data for individual samples in [CNAqc](#cnaqc) step, and subsequently summarize validated information at patient level in [join_CNAqc](#join_cnaqc) step.
+Then, it first conducts a quality control on copy number and somatic mutation data for individual samples in [CNAqc](#cnaqc) step, and subsequently summarize validated information at patient level in [join CNAqc](#join_cnaqc) step.

 The QC subworkflow is a crucial step of the pipeline as it ensures high confidence in identifying clonal and subclonal events while accounting for variations in tumor purity.

 The results of QC subworkflow step are collected in `{outdir}/qc/` directory.

 ### TINC

 [TINC](https://caravagnalab.github.io/TINC/index.html) is a package to calculate the contamination of tumor DNA in a matched normal sample.
 TINC provides a methods to determine, for every matched pair of normal and tumour sample biopsies, the proportion of cancer cells, or tumour read fractions, contaminating the normal sample (Tumour in Normal, TIN).
 Similarly, it determines the proportion of cancer cells in the tumour sample (Tumour in Tumour, TIT), also called tumour purity.

 <details markdown="1">
 <summary>Output files for all samples</summary>